tony-dinh/dotfiles/README.md

 The configurations and aliases are developed assuming [zsh](https://en.wikipedia.org/wiki/Z_shell) as the command interpreter.
 Without it, the files themselves will be pretty obscelete as is 🙊.

 ## Getting Started
-Clone the repository and run the `setup.sh` script located in the `scripts` folder.
+Clone the repository and run the `install.sh` script.

 The script will make a dotfile symbolic link to all the files containing a `.symlink` extension in this repository and the project itself in the `$HOME` directory.